|Obama’s campaign for ‘change’ secured him the presidency [Gallo/ Getty]|

-Meanwhile, in the Middle East the Obama administration has struggled to get peace talks between Israel and the Palestinians back on track.
+Obama has also struggled to get peace talks between Israel and the Palestinians back on track.

-Obama had already concerned many Arabs when, in his first major speech after he won his party’s presidential nomination, he told the influential pro-Israel lobbying group Aipac that Jerusalem should be the undivided capital of Israel.
+But his first comments on occupied Jerusalem were unwelcomed in the Arab world.
+In his first major speech after winning his party’s presidential nomination, Obama told the influential pro-Israel lobbying group Aipac that Jerusalem should be the undivided capital of Israel.

 Those fears were heightened later during a visit to Israel and the Palestinian territories when Obama once again underlined his support for Israel.

 Also on the world stage, Obama has attempted to reach agreements on climate change and nuclear disarmament.

 The son of a Kenyan father and an American mother, Obama was born in Hawaii in 1961.

 |Obama’s candidacy captured the US

 public’s imagination [Reuters]

 After his parents divorced, his mother remarried and he lived in Indonesia for several years.